10 Causal estimands

 ATT Exposed (treated) observations

-Should we stop extra magic hours to change the wait time for Seven Dwarfs Mine Train between 5-6pm?
+Should we stop Extra Magic Hours to change the wait time for Seven Dwarfs Mine Train between 5–6 P.M.?

 Should we stop our marketing campaign to those currently receiving it?